Connect with us

 Construction sites are vulnerable to burglary and you must therefore put in place strong storage facilities to keep your materials and tools.

-As a precaution, never install anything that can be taken away from your building before the site has been properly secured.
-Plumbing and electrical installations should only be done after the building has been secured with doors and windows.
+As a precaution, do not install anything that can be removed from your building before the site is secured.
+All plumbing and electrical installations should only take place when the building has doors and windows.

-It is also important to secure the site with a perimeter wall (even a temporary one) to ward off criminals and smokers of marijuana who like to hide in unfinished buildings.
+It is also important to secure the site with a perimeter wall, even a temporary one, to ward off criminals and marijuana smokers who like to hide in unfinished buildings.

 Janet Mutegi holds a degree in Architecture from the University of Nairobi.
 Her wealth of practical experience from working on major projects across Kenya makes her a valuable asset to our team.